venkateshthallam/hn-whoishiring-analysis/README.md

 * Generates counts for Remote work, Titles, Visa, Lunch Perks
 * Generates skill counts.

-The `places.py` uses `GeoCities` (you need t0 install it before it works) module to generate locations from the text, aggregates the counts and stores the value in a json file.
+The `places.py` uses `GeoCities` (you need to install it before you run the code) module to generate locations from the text, aggregates the counts and stores the value in a json file.

 #### Charts